 What is the origin of Japanese folklore?

 Japanese folklore has deep roots in Shinto and Buddhist traditions, as well as influences from ancient myths passed down orally through generations.
-These tales blend spiritual beliefs, natural elements, and explanations for phenomena that were previously inexplicable.
+These tales blend spiritual beliefs, natural elements, and explanations for phenomena that were once inexplicable.

 Are these creatures still feared in modern Japan?

 Although they are not feared as they once were, many of these creatures are respected as part of the country's cultural heritage.
-Some, like the Tengu and the Kitsune, still have religious or ceremonial associations.
+Some, like the Tengu and Kitsune, still have religious or ceremonial associations.

 Is there a connection between yōkai and nature?

-Yes, many of these creatures are associated with natural elements, such as mountains, rivers, forests, and the seasons.
+Yes, many of these creatures are associated with natural elements, such as mountains, rivers, forests, and seasons.
 This reflects the historical relationship of the Japanese people with the environment and their spirituality based on reverence for nature.

 Are there historical records about these creatures?